lowe-gon/LMTS-P/README.md

 ## Privacy Policy

-<p>Office of the Secretary to the Sanggunian built the Legislative Management Tracking App app as
+<p>Office of the Secretary to the Sanggunian built the Legislative Management Tracking App mainly for municipality of Laoag City, Ilocos Norte, Philippines for the purpose of their paperless session.
-a Free app.
 This SERVICE is provided by
 Office of the Secretary to the Sanggunian at no cost and is intended for use as is.
 </p> <p>